TrueOpenVR/TrueOpenVR-Core/Docs/EN/Functions/SetCentering.md

 ```

 #### Parameters
-dwIndex - Device number, 1 - headset, 2 and 3 - the first and second controllers.
+dwIndex - Device number, 0 - headset, 1 and 2 - the first and second controllers.

 #### Return value
 If the function succeeded, the return value is 1, otherwise 0.